hassio-addons/addon-tailscale/tailscale/DOCS.md

 The add-on's health is set unhealthy:

-- once it was online and gets offline for longer than 5 minutes
+- Once it was online and gets offline for longer than 5 minutes.

-- after a (re)start can't get online for longer than 1 hour
+- After a (re)start can't get online for longer than 1 hour.

 ## Changelog & Releases